Curriculum

 Fighting for Independence (Q1)

-Students learn the story of the American Revolution, and tell it back using “Because – But – So” sentences.
+Students learn the story of the American Revolution, and tell it back using “Because – But – So” Sentences.

 American Independence Lesson Thirteen